 One time in Los Angeles, general manager John Holland offered Thomas $1,000 if he would work with and coach the younger players.
 Thomas refused, but the GM stuck the money in Thomas’s shirt pocket.
 Two weeks before the end of the season, Holland gave him another $2,000.
 Suspecting something, Thomas told management, “If my contract for the coming year includes a cut in my salary, you are going to hear from me.”6 He was right; his salary was cut by $8,000.
 Frank wrote a ten-page letter to Holland saying he felt the Cubs were trying to buy him off.
 Holland offered to take back the $3,000 and not cut his salary, which he did.
 Thomas gained a tremendous amount of respect for the GM, feeling Holland was fair and someone whom he could talk to.

 Thomas’s next stop was Milwaukee.
 On May 9, 1961, as he was on the team bus heading to a game with the Braves, he was informed that he would be switching uniforms when the team arrived.
 He walked into the dressing room and was greeted by his new manager, Charlie Dressen, who told him that he would be the regular left fielder.
 Thomas performed well in a lineup with Hank Aaron, Eddie Mathews, and Joe Adcock.
-He enjoyed a productive year, batted .284 and smacked 25 homers.
+In fact, on June 8, 1961 at Cincinnati's Crosley Field, that quartet became the first in major-league history to hit home runs in consecutive at-bats, and Thomas established the mark as the fourth of them.
+He enjoyed a productive year, batting .284 and smacking 25 homers.
 General manager John McHale informed Thomas he wanted him back for 1962, but in November the Braves traded him to the brand-new New York Mets.
 He tried to get in touch with McHale but the Braves GM never returned his calls.
 Thomas’s comment: “General managers treated players like slaves.”7

 At 33, Thomas had one of his best offensive years for the expansion Mets in 1962, hitting 34 home runs.
 “We had a veteran ballclub, with many players from winning traditions.”8 Thomas and his teammates felt that they would have a fair record.
 But the pitching quality did not match the team’s hitting capability.
 This team lost a record-setting (for the modern era) 120 games.